 Below: The catalogue for PAFA's exhibition on Rhoden.
 Image Credit: Sylvea Hollis

-“The Rhetoric of Freedom: Remembering Slavery during the Semi-quincentennial of the American Revolution,” The Public Historian 46, No. 1, pp. 7–29 (February 2024) [click here]
+“The Rhetoric of Freedom: Remembering Slavery during the Semi-quincentennial of the American Revolution,” The Public Historian 46, No. 1, pp. 7–29 (February 2024) [click here.
+Special thanks to The Public Historian for providing readers with FREE access to article.]

 This project is the culmination of a collaboration with the National Park Service and National Council of Public History.
 We brought academics and public historians together to ask the question of how to prepare for the 250th Anniversary of the American Revolution while also discussing the preservation of slavery after the war.
 We focused on the question of how to do the work with members of the public who come to historic sites with their own range of interests.
 This work would not have been possible, without conversations with Yveline Alexis, Ista Clark, Maya Davis, and Marcus Nevius.
 I wrote about this opportunity back in Spring 2023.